-- Email messages sent to email@example.com or firstname.lastname@example.org email address are automatically scanned for viruses and spam by CITES Spam Control.
-(For more information about Spam Control, please see the Technology Services Spam Control web pages.)
+- Email messages sent to firstname.lastname@example.org email address are automatically scanned for viruses and spam by Technology Services Spam Control.

-- When you leave the University, you can route your illinois.edu or uiuc.edu email to your new non-UIUC address for at least one year.
+- When you leave the University, you can route your illinois.edu email to your new non-Illinois address for one year.

-- Go to the Electronic Directory Editor (EDE) at https://ede.cites.illinois.edu/.
+- Go to the Electronic Directory Editor (EDE).